Symmetry Lie Algebras of Varieties with Applications to Algebraic Statistics: Preliminaries

 such that $\Tilde{\Phi}_{\mathcal{A}}(\mathbb T_r\times V)\subseteq V$.
 A common fact that we will use in this paper is that for toric variety $V$, the dimension of the torus is equal or bigger to the dimension of the variety.\\

-\textbf{Ideals with toric structure.} A polynomial in $R$ is a binomial if it is of the form $x^{a}-\lambda x^b$ where~$\lambda$ is either $0$ or $1$.
-Note that if $\lambda\neq 0,1$, then $x^{a}-{\frac{x}{\sqrt{\lambda}}}^b$ is a binomial.
+\textbf{Ideals with toric structure.} {{ A polynomial in $R$ is a binomial if it is of the form $\mathbf x^{\mathbf{a}}-\mathbf x^\mathbf{b}$.
 An ideal $I\subseteq R$ is said to be \emph{toric} if it is prime and it has a generating set made of binomials.
-Equivalently, the ideal $I$ is toric if and only if it can be written as kernel of some monomial map from a polynomial ring to a Laurent ring.
-The ideal $I$ has a \emph{binomial structure} if it has a binomial set of generators in variables $x_1,\ldots, x_n$, or if there exists an invertible linear change of variables such that the ideal has a binomial generating set in the new variables.
-We say that $I$ has a \emph{toric structure} if it is prime and has a binomial structure.
+Equivalently, the ideal $I$ is toric if and only if it can be expressed as the kernel of a monomial map from a polynomial ring to a Laurent ring.
+The ideal $I$ has a \emph{binomial structure} if it has a generating set of binomials in variables $x_1,\ldots, x_n$, or if there exists an invertible linear change of variables such that the ideal has a binomial generating set in the new variables.
+We say that $I$ has a \emph{toric structure} if it is prime and has a binomial structure.}}

 \begin{example} (biased coin model in algebraic statistics, see \cite{gorgen2022staged}) The prime ideal $I=\langle x_1x_3-x_2x_3-x_2^2\rangle $ is clearly not a binomial ideal in variables $x_1,x_2,x_3$.
 Consider the change of variables $x_1=y_1$, $x_2=y_2+y_1$ and $x_3=y_3-y_2$.
 The generator of $I$ takes the form